 - Prohibit dogs from entering enclosed playgrounds and fenced sports pitches, including multi use game sport facilities.

-- Prohibit dogs from entering marked or fenced sports pitches during specified times.
+- Prohibit dogs from entering marked sports pitches during specified times.

 - Dogs to be kept on a lead within defined picnic sites and family areas in parks.

 - Dogs to be kept on a lead within all designated carriageways (A and B classified Road) and footways.

 - Dogs to be kept on a lead within all cemeteries and crematoria.